datocms/plugins-sdk/README.md

 # DatoCMS Plugins SDK

-The Plugins SDK allows you to customize and extend the functionality of [DatoCMS](https://www.datocms.com) webapp.
+The Plugins SDK allows you to customize and extend the functionality of the [DatoCMS](https://www.datocms.com) webapp.

 ## Documentation